Pikuniku

-Pikuniku is a puzzle adventure video game developed by French-British indie collective Sectordub and published by Devolver Digital.
+Pikuniku is an adventure video game developed by French-British indie collective Sectordub and published by Devolver Digital.
 It was released on January 24, 2019 for Linux, macOS, Nintendo Switch and Microsoft Windows, and was later released on March 12, 2020 for Xbox One and on February 9, 2021 for Stadia.
-The game won numerous accolades from 2018 to 2020 including the 2020 Best International Indie Game award at the Pégases Awards.
+On April 7, 2026, Pikuniku was released for Android and iOS.
+The game won numerous accolades from 2018 to 2020, including the 2020 Best International Indie Game award at the Pégases Awards.

-The player controls the titular red creature, Piku, through a colorful world to put an end to a plot to harvest the entirety of the land's resources and save the creatures of the island.
+The game has the player control the titular red creature, Piku, through a colorful world to put an end to a plot to harvest the entirety of the land's resources, and to save the creatures of the island.

-It received generally positive reviews from critics, with its main criticism being the short length of the game.